MaxBlaushild/torghast-tower-of-chastity/README.md

 Your job is to use all of your mastery and skills to repair the key so that it may unlock the magical **heart**, **mind** and **spirit** tumblers that keep all of our land's boners behind lock and key.

+More specifically, you will need to finish writing the smart contract `contract/IglesiasKeyToTheCrotch` and deploy it to unlock **YOUR OWN PERSONAL LIMITED EDITION FIRST OF ITS CLASS WIZARD BONER!!!!!**

 ## Installation